-3. Community Planning-The subject application is located in Planning Area 76B within the Henson Creek Community, and within the 2006 Approved Henson Creek-South Potomac Master Plan and Sectional Map Amendment Planning Area.
+6. Community Planning-The subject application is located in Planning Area 76B within the Henson Creek Community, and within the 2006 Approved Henson Creek-South Potomac Master Plan and Sectional Map Amendment Planning Area.
 The 2006 Henson Creek-South Potomac Master Plan and SMA retained the subject property in the R-18C Zone, (Multifamily Medium Density Residential-Condominium Zone), and recommended a high-density residential land use for the property.
-This application proposes a multifamily development with up to 100 units that conforms with the residential, high-density land use recommendation of Henson Creek-South Potomac Master Plan and Sectional Map Amendment (SMA).
+This application proposes a multifamily development with up to 95 units that conforms with the residential, high-density, land use recommendation of Henson Creek-South Potomac Master Plan and SMA.

-Plan Prince George's 2035 designates the area in the Established Communities Growth Policy area.
-The vision for Established Communities is a context-sensitive infill and low to medium-density development.
-This application is consistent with the Established Communities Growth Policy in the Plan Prince George's 2035 Approved General Plan.
+Plan Prince George's 2035, the approved General Plan, designates the area in the Established Communities Growth Policy area.
+The vision for Established Communities is a context-sensitive infill and low- to medium-density development.
+This application is consistent with the Established Communities Growth Policy in Plan Prince George's 2035.

-4. Parks and Recreation-The Department of Parks and Recreation (DPR) has reviewed and evaluated the PPS for conformance with the requirements and regulations of, the Henson Creek Master Plan Area (76B), the Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the Subdivision Regulations (Subtitle 24)" regulations as they pertain to public parks and recreation.
+7. Parks and Recreation-The PPS was reviewed for conformance with the requirements and regulations of the Henson Creek Master Plan Area (76B), the Formula 2040: Functional Master Plan for Parks, Recreation and Open Space, and the Subdivision Regulations as they pertain to public parks and recreation.